Atypon-OpenSource/manuscripts-quarterback/README.md

 5. Migrate the database: `pnpm --filter @manuscripts/examples-track-db migrate`
 6. And seed it with test data: `pnpm --filter @manuscripts/examples-track-db seed`
 7. Build the external manuscripts packages: `pnpm build`
 8. Start the example app in http://localhost:4600: `pnpm ex:start`.
 However since the packages are created out of order, you may have to rerun the command multiple times.
 Other option is first run `pnpm ex:utils` a few times until the errors are gone.
-Then in another terminals `pnpm ex:api` and `pnpm ex:client`.
+Then in another terminals `pnpm ex:api` `pnpm ex:collab` and `pnpm ex:client`.

 Also, if you were to remove a package inside `packages` the node_modules in the other packages that import it must be deleted (even after you do `pnpm i`).
 The symlinks are not always removed properly it seems.